jhnwu3/BioNetGMMFit/README.md

     data/Y

 after moving or removing any previous Yt/Y0 files.
 Keep in mind, that the number of species of proteins you wish to simulate will correspond to the number of columns in each input X/Y file and the number of rows correspond to the cell count.
+Furthermore, note that if you have multiple time data, please make sure to label each time point with a "_tn" time tag such that the order of files are loaded in with the appropriate time point i.e _t2 for time point 2.

 For more examples please take a look at the /example directory.
 The real data X and Y are labeled in the 4_prot_real folder.
 All real data was taken from
 [here](https://dpeerlab.github.io/dpeerlab-website/dremi-data.html), specifically the first CD8, CD28, and CD3 naive time series (third column, 1st row).